Am0rphous/Awesome/Hacking/Hacking.md

 ## Phishing
 - [MaskPhish](https://github.com/jaykali/maskphish) - Give a Mask to Phishing URL like a PRO..
 A MUST have tool for Phishing.
+- [Muraena](https://github.com/muraenateam/muraena) - _Muraena is an almost-transparent reverse proxy aimed at automating phishing and post-phishing activities._

 ## Programming Languages